peteCodes4u/prework-study-guide-2/README.md

 - Listed information for HTML, CSS, JavaScript and GIT.
 - Study Topic suggestion function (in DevTools)
 - the following special features are included: "peteify", "restore", "hide gif's", "easter egg content"
+- Embedded youtube video for listening pleasure, or displeasure (lol everyone has their own taste buds!)